sckott/talks/sfuoa/index.md

 ## What I'm worried about

-* Data consistency: aggregators don't collect data in the same way, e.g., Twitter => ImpactStory (Topsy), Altmetric (Twitter API), PlumAnalytics (Topsy), PLOS ALM (??)
+>* Data consistency: aggregators don't collect data in the same way, e.g., Twitter => ImpactStory (Topsy), Altmetric (Twitter API), PlumAnalytics (Topsy), PLOS ALM (??)
-* Data provenance: aggregators tracking this, but newcomers may not - some provenance we'll never know
+>* Data provenance: aggregators tracking this, but newcomers may not - some provenance we'll never know
-* Long-term sustainability: Web resources are ephemeral - how do we ensure data persistence?
+>* Long-term sustainability: Web resources are ephemeral - how do we ensure data persistence?
-* Openness:
+>* Openness:
 	* open data
 	* transparent calculations

 ---

-## ?Standards for almetrics?
+## ¿Standards for almetrics?

 * NISO to the rescue!!!
 * $207K grant from Sloan Foundation